Classroom Guidelines & Procedures

 - Earning extra credit points

-- Entrance into the Warrior Way Café or the opportunity to be Student of the Month for the hallway
+- Entrance into the Warrior Way Café or the opportunity to be Student of the Month for the grade level

-- When the above rules are NOT practiced in class, consequences will be issued paralleling those adopted by the West Branch Board of Education and can be found in the student planner.
+- When the above rules are NOT practiced in class, consequences will be issued according to those adopted by the West Branch Board of Education and can be found in the student planner.
 Consequences may include, but are not limited to:

 Grading Scale: The grading scale is as follows: